LINWEN607/congregate/README.md

-    do_all                              Configure system, retrieve all projects, users, and groups, stage all information, and commence migration update-staged-user-info             Update staged user information after migrating only users update-new-users                    Update user IDs in staged groups and projects after migrating users add-users-to-parent-group           If a parent group is set, all users staged will be added to the parent group remove-blocked-users                Removes all blocked users from staged projects and groups lower-user-permissions              Sets all reporter users to guest users
+    do_all                              Configure system, retrieve all projects, users, and groups, stage all information, and commence migration update-staged-user-info             Update staged user information after migrating only users update-new-users                    Update user IDs in staged groups and projects after migrating users update-aws-creds                    Runs awscli commands based on the keys stored in the config.
+Useful for docker updates add-users-to-parent-group           If a parent group is set, all users staged will be added to the parent group remove-blocked-users                Removes all blocked users from staged projects and groups lower-user-permissions              Sets all reporter users to guest users